steve-ballmer-developers/JPS-AU/README.md

 ## Config.json

 - It's not recommended to use both local watch/download folders and ftp watch/download folders at the same time as it will result in seeding from 2 locations.
+- If generate_tracklist is set to false the script will try and find BugsPy logs within the selected log folder, this will use the comments tag to find the log.
+For example if 204815 is within your comments tag, it will search your log folder for 204815.log and use the contents of this log for the album description.
+- Similarly to generate_tracklist, if enable_release_description is 'true' the script will create a url to the Bugs.co.kr album webpage to display the source, this can easily be edited to suit your needs within the gatherdata() function

 **credentials:**